Riquinho93/Riquinho93/README.md

 ### What I can offer:
 - ✅ Efficient ETL pipelines using Python, Airflow, Docker and SQL
 - ✅ Process automation to optimize repetitive tasks
-- ✅ Data analysis and visualization with Pandas, SQL, ELK, Power BI, and Tableau
+- ✅ Data analysis and visualization with Pandas, SQL, ELK Stack, Power BI, and Tableau
 - ✅ Machine Learning models for predictions and insights
 - ✅ Database optimization (Oracle, PostgreSQL, MySQL)